-The Bank held a strategy meeting in June 2022 with all key staff and directors where the execution of the strategy was discussed at an off-site strategy event.
+The Bank also held a strategy meeting in June 2023 with all key staff and directors where the execution of the strategy was discussed at an off-site strategy event.
 These execution action plans are now monitored.
+Please see section below for details.